eclipse-theia/theia-website/src/docs/user_ai.md

 ### GitHub Copilot

 If you have an existing GitHub Copilot subscription, you can use the Copilot models directly within the Theia IDE without requiring additional API keys or subscriptions.
-Simply authenticate with your GitHub account, and models such as GPT-4o and Claude Sonnet become available for all AI features.
+Simply authenticate with your GitHub account, and models such as GPT 5.2 and Claude Opus 4.5 become available for all AI features.

 #### Signing In